djxgonzalez/djxgonzalez.github.io/teaching.md

 **How to Make Publication-Quality Maps with R**, 11.2019.

 A step-by-step walkthrough of how to make maps for scientific publications, including a workable example.
-View the [lesson](teaching/workshops/publication_quality_maps_R.html) and accompanying [slides](teaching/workshops/publication_quality_maps_R_slides.html).
-Download the data for this workshop [here](https://github.com/djxgonzalez/workshop-publication-quality-maps-R/tree/master).
+View the [lesson](teaching/workshops/publication_quality_maps_R.html){:target="blank"} and accompanying [slides](teaching/workshops/publication_quality_maps_R_slides.html){:target="blank"}, download [data](https://github.com/djxgonzalez/workshop-publication-quality-maps-R/tree/master){:target="blank"} for the example.

 **Introduction to Spatial Analysis in R**, 5.2019.

-A brief introductory lesson on using the 'sf' package in R. View the GitHub [repo](https://github.com/djxgonzalez/spatial-analysis-r){:target="_blank"} with resources for this lesson.
+A brief introduction to the spatial features (sf) package in R, a powerful set of tools for geospatial analyses with vector data (points, lines, and polygons).
+View [resources](https://github.com/djxgonzalez/spatial-analysis-r){:target="blank"} for this lesson.